 That said, £26,000 is still a lot to pay for a compact family car, and the Ioniq looks even pricier in Premium SE guise.
 The newer, second-generation Nissan Leaf starts closer to £21,000 after the grant has been applied, as does Hyundai’s own Kona Electric SUV.
 Both must look appealing to anyone considering putting an Ioniq on the drive.

 The two trim levels in the Ioniq range don’t have any bearing on the car’s efficiency, as they both run on the same wheels plus have the same power and very similar specifications.

-With zero-rated tailpipe emissions the Ioniq Electric benefits from London Congestion Charge exemption, and the Benefit-in-Kind (BiK) tax rate of just 13% for company-car drivers is extremely attractive, too.
+With zero-rated tailpipe emissions the Ioniq Electric benefits from London Congestion Charge exemption, and the low Benefit-in-Kind (BiK) tax rate for company-car drivers is extremely attractive, too.

 Hyundai Ioniq Electric insurance group